MrSpidercat/loyal-mc-site/docs/modpack.md

 ## Loyal MC Modpack 1.19
-This is a Quilt/Fabric modpack with the goal of improving performance and bringing important QOL features.
+This is a Quilt/Fabric modpack with the goal of improving performance and bringing amazing QOL features.

 ### How to install
 * [Download](https://polymc.org/download/) and Install PolyMC.